Orioles score three in ninth, rally past Rays, 8-5, to win road series for first time since April

 The Orioles used a three-run ninth inning and some welcome shutdown relief pitching to score an 8-5 win over the Tampa Bay Rays on Sunday at Tropicana Field, earning their first road series win since mid-April at Cincinnati and pulling within a game of .500 at 37-38.

+“This was a really nice win for us,” said catcher Caleb Joseph, who had a team-high three hits to raise his batting average to .270.
+“Come from behind.
+Out to an early lead, couldn’t hold it and came back and really fought.
+A good rubber match. … I thought the bullpen had a really nice game today, and we got some clutch hits.
+It's really good.
+Really good.”

-The rally began with a leadoff single by catcher Caleb Joseph, who moved to second on a sacrifice bunt by right fielder Craig Gentry.
+The rally began with a leadoff single by Joseph, who moved to second on a sacrifice bunt by right fielder Craig Gentry.
 The Rays walked pinch hitter Seth Smith intentionally to get to left fielder Joey Rickard, whose line drive into the left-field corner one-hopped the wall for a double.
-The Rays walked third baseman Manny Machado intentionally to load the bases before closer Alex Colome hit second baseman Jonathan Schoop on the hand to force in a second run.
+The Rays walked third baseman Manny Machado intentionally to load the bases before closer Álex Colomé hit second baseman Jonathan Schoop on the hand to force in a second run.

 The Orioles' third run of the inning came on a sacrifice fly by center fielder Adam Jones.